 If safety and stability are paramount to you, a conventional CD may be your best choice – so long as you ensure that the bank you choose is insured by the FDIC.
-FDIC coverage is designed to protect funds up to $250,000 per depositor per institution in the event of a bank failure, and it has never failed to cover insured deposits since the FDIC’s inception in 1933.
+FDIC insurance coverage is designed to protect funds up to $250,000 per depositor, per institution in the event of a bank failure, and it has never failed to cover insured deposits since the FDIC’s inception in 1933.

 FDIC-insured banks must display the FDIC emblem in their branches or, in the case of online-based banks, on their website.
 Credit unions also have deposit insurance and are considered just as safe as traditional banks.